 Tottenham’s out-of-favor midfielder Dele Alli is the one player who has been linked the most with Paris Saint-Germain over the winter transfer window.
-Amid the rumors and speculation, former PSG manager Luis Fernandez is questioning whether the French powerhouse has an urgent need for such a player.
+Amid such rumors and speculation, former PSG manager Luis Fernandez is questioning whether the French powerhouse has an urgent need for such a player.

-For Fernandez, he is not leaning heavily towards one side on whether PSG should or should not sign Alli.
+For Fernandez, he is not leaning heavily toward one side on whether PSG should or should not sign Alli.
 Instead, he is merely questioning that with PSG’s depth in the midfield and attack, is there a major need to bring in Alli?